 Some voices iterate that the death penalty is justified, that some murderers have committed such heinous and horrible deeds that they should be put to death.
 Loved ones of such murder victims sometimes call for the execution of the one who killed their child, spouse or sibling.
 We can certainly empathize with the horrible trauma inflicted when someone close is brutally murdered; a natural human response is the desire to see such a killer’s life taken away as well.
 But, doesn’t Christ call us to go beyond “a life for a life?”
 Peace can only come with reconciliation and forgiveness.

 Clearly, some criminals must be incarcerated their entire lives because they pose a threat to society, but is it not time to do away with the death penalty, to seek rehabilitation and healing for prisoners where possible, to put more resources into a concerted effort to help released inmates to live productively, contributing to the common good and finding their place in society?
 I readily acknowledge that issues related to the justice system, criminality, and prisons are complex and difficult.
 Nevertheless, the Church will always speak out for the life and dignity of every human being, unborn and born, immigrant and native, wealthy and poor, incarcerated and free.
 The social vision of Catholicism imagines a society of respect for all life, solidarity with the marginalized, mercy and justice for the poor and a healthy concern for the fully integrated flourishing of the human person.
 As Catholic disciples of the Lord Jesus, we can never give up our efforts to build a civilization of life and love, ready for the fullness of the Kingdom of God.

-Bishop Hying is bishop of the Diocese of Gary, Indiana.
+Bishop Hying is the Bishop-elect for the Diocese of Madison, Wisconsin.